 Whether you are a prospective freshman or a current student with no less than 80 credits remaining to complete in your degree, you have the opportunity to apply to the Honors Program at Embry-Riddle, Prescott.

 Prospective Freshman apply for the program as part of their application process to the university, by completing the Freshman Entry Application.
-We are currently accepting applications for Fall 2017 entry, with applications due by March 24, 2017:
+We are currently accepting applications for Fall 2017 entry, with applications due by April 10, 2017 (extended deadline):

 Current students may apply for the program during their first term at ERAU.
 Applicants must have no less than 80 credits remaining to complete degree requirements, have a 3.5 or higher cumulative GPA for Fall16 term work, complete the Current Student Entry Application, and interview with a panel of Honors Student Association members.
 We are currently accepting applications for Spring 2017 entry, with applications due by November 4, 2016.
 Interviews will be arranged after applications are reviewed.
 Please note: The program will accept a maximum of 10 current students, so the process is highly competitive.